neam/yii-qa-state/README.md

 ==========================

 Tools (a behavior and a console command) to track and store validation progress as well as proofreading and approval progress on a field-by-field basis.
-Used in content management systems to aid tracking completion progress of publishing workflows such as creation, draft, review, approval, proofreading, translation etc.
+Created for content management systems to aid tracking completion progress of publishing workflows such as creation, draft, review, approval, proofreading, translation etc.

 Features
 --------